Key Artists

 Gretel Taylor Artist/Curator

 Gretel performs site-responsive dance works and curates place-based art experiences.
-Her focus on place has illumined her art and performance practice through lenses of ecology, history and decolonisation.
-Her practice-led PhD investigated relationships to place in Australia through site-specific performance and an improvisational practice of ‘locating’.
+Her focus on place has illumined her art and performance practice through lenses of ecology, climate resilience and reckoning with colonial legacies.
+Her practice-led PhD investigated relationships with place in Australia through site-specific performance and a dance practice of ‘locating’.
+Gretel is currently Environmental Artist in Residence at City of Brimbank.
+Recent work includes A Nascent Tethering, solo performance for Lorne Sculpture Biennale 2025 and Milos - For the Mothers of Lost Children, a short film shot in Greece with Laki Sideris, awarded by Paris Women’s CineFest and Milan Filmmaker Awards.
+Solo performance Restless won Best Site-specific Work for Immerse public art program, 2021.

-Curatorial projects include Live Actions @ Burrinja Climate Change Biennale, 2023; Falling into Place, Hastings 2022; Dancing Place: Corhanwarrabul, 2020; Poetics of Home, City of Melbourne & Dance (Lens), 2020; Force of Nature, 2018.
+Curatorial projects include ngurrak-al marram-u / body of the mountain, 2025; On Country/In Residence, 2024; Live Actions @ Burrinja Climate Change Biennale, 2023; Falling into Place, Hastings 2022; Dancing Place: Corhanwarrabul, 2020; Poetics of Home, City of Melbourne & Dance (Lens), 2020; Force of Nature, 2018.
+Gretel is an occasional researcher/writer, internationally recognised for her contributions on dance, performance, art and place.

 Gülsen Özer Artist/Assistant Curator